Standalone Financial Planning (SFP)

 - Add-on modules:

 The Retirement Planning module is the foundation of the SFP engagement, and covers when you can retire, cash flow stages of retirement, what you need to do now to ensure you can retire at your target age, high-level tax planning advice, debt planning, Social Security/pension timing (and survivor options), a high-level review of account allocations and consolidations, and long-term projection through life expectancy.

-This module requires a minimum of 10 hours of planner work time and 3 client meetings:
+This module requires a minimum of 10 hours of planning work time and 3 client meetings:

 - Discovery Meeting (1 to 1.5 hours)

 - Plan Presentation (1.5 to 2.25 hours )

 This module addresses investment goal and gap analysis, risk/reward tradeoffs, risk management including modern portfolio and capital market theories, strategic asset allocation, portfolio stress-testing, and behavioral finance.

 - Inventory of current investment accounts

 - Complexity Issues: more than 15 accounts, low basis positions, annuities, concentrated positions

 Strategies to avoid (not evade) current taxes, projection of potential income, property, business and estate tax liabilities, and holistic tax management strategies.
 Reviewing and understanding your return, and how your choices can impact future years.